CJI rues lack of basic judicial infra, stresses need to fill vacancies, raise no. of judges | Law-Order

 - India

-The CJI was speaking as the chief guest at the 'National Seminar on Adjudication of IPR Disputes in India' here organised by the Delhi High Court and attended by many judges from across the country and Union Finance Minister Nirmala Sitharaman, who said India is at a stage where growth and focus on development has got to be strengthened from every side and intellectual property rights (IPR) play a very important role in it.
+The CJI was speaking as the chief guest at the ‘National Seminar on Adjudication of IPR Disputes in India’ here organised by the Delhi High Court and attended by Union Finance Minister Nirmala Sitharaman and many judges from across the country.

 ''Judicial infrastructure needs to be improved.
 Unfortunately, we are not even meeting the basic minimum standards in this area.
 It has been my endeavour since assuming the office of Chief Justice of India, to put in place an institutional mechanism to coordinate and oversee the improvement of judicial infrastructure.

 ''Mere allocation of funds is not enough.
 The challenge is to put the available resources to optimum use.
 I have been pursuing the government for setting up of statutory authorities, both at the centre and at the states.
-But unfortunately...,'' Justice Ramana said.
+I am hoping for a positive response soon,'' Justice Ramana said.

 He reiterated his message to offshore investors that the Indian judicial system is investor friendly and “absolutely independent” to impart justice to all.